juliomolinero/shop-users/README.md

 # shop-users
-Microservice that allows user creation
+Microservice that allows user creation in a MongoDB